demibit/stable-toolkit/README.md

 - _**The toolkit moves files.** I am **not** responsible for any data loss; back up your images before using the toolkit.
 It should not destroy anything, but setting it up wrong may cause unwanted consequences._
 - _The toolkit is fully offline._
 - _I do not, and will not support deletion operations.
 Create a "deleted" folder, move unwanted images there, and delete them manually.
-See this is a double confirmation for deletion._
+See this as a double confirmation for deletion._
 - _If you do not follow the installation instructions precisely it is not likely you will succeed in doing it.
 I **highly** recommend following the instructions for **your** sake._
 - _If you do not have the latest version (see above), it is not guaranteed that the instructions below will work.
 Please always keep the toolkit updated._